espsrc/reproducibility-course/session2/T2.4/README.md

 ![](images/git_single_branch.png)

+#### Stages of your repository

+- *modified* - you made changes to some of your files, you saved them with your editor of choice (e.g. vim), but Git is not yet aware of them.
+It detects that something changed, but has not yet stored it in its long-term memory (a database)
+- *staged* - you tell Git which changes should be stored in the database next (you stage these files)
+- *committed* - Git takes all the staged files you ordered it to keep track of and stores their snapshots (how they look at that point in time) into the database

+#### main/master branch
+This is the branch you want the world to see and use.
+It should only include files that you are confident other people will be able to use and use them without major issues.
+It should contain production-ready and working code only - if you need to add and test a new feature, create a separate branch for it.

 ## Getting started (clone)

 Chances are that you already have git installed on your computer.
 You can check by running e.g. `git --version`.
 If you don't have git, install it following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).